Information-Technology Engineers Examination: History

 The Information Technology Engineers Examination was founded in 1969 as a national examination by Japan's Ministry of International Trade and Industry (MITI).
 At first, two categories of examination were offered: Class I Information Technology Engineer, aimed at upper-level programmers, and Class II Information Technology Engineer, aimed at lower level programmers.
 These two categories were followed in 1971 by the Special Information Technology Engineer Examination.

 In 1984, MITI (then known as the Ministry of Economy, Trade and Industry, or METI) handed over the administration of the examinations to Japan Information Processing Development Corporation (JIPDEC).
 JIPDEC received most of its funding from METI, and while the two organizations were technically independent, they shared close ties with each other.
 JIPDEC founded the Japan Information Technology Engineers Examination Center (JITEC) to oversee the actual running of the examinations.

 The 1980s saw the introduction of two new examination categories: the Information Technology Systems Audit Engineer Examination in 1986, and the Online Information Technology Engineer Examination in 1988.
 The former was aimed at systems auditors, and the latter at network engineers.

 The examination categories underwent a major upheaval in 1994.
 The Special Information Technology Engineer Examination was expanded into four separate examinations: the Applications Engineer Examination, the Systems Analyst Examination, the Project Manager Examination, and the Systems Administration Engineer Examination.
 The Online Information Technology Engineer Examination became the Network Specialist Examination, the Information Technology Systems Auditor Examination became the Systems Auditor Examination, and three new categories of examination were introduced: the Production Engineer Examination, the Database Specialist Examination, and the Basic Systems Administrator Examination.
 These were followed by a further two new categories in 1996: the Advanced Systems Administrator Examination and the Applied Microcontroller Systems Engineer Examination.

 There was another major change to the categories in 2001.
 The Class I Information Technology Engineer Examination became the Fundamental Information Technology Engineer Examination, and the Class II Information Technology Engineer became the Applied Information Technology Engineer Examination.
 The Production Engineer Examination was discontinued, and the Information Security Administrator Examination was introduced.

-In 2004, the administration of the examinations changed hands from JIPDEC to the Information-Technology Promotion Agency (IPA).
+In 2004, the administration of the examinations changed hands from JIPDEC to the Innovation Platform Agency, Japan (IPA).
 This was followed in 2006 by the introduction of a new examination category, the Technical Engineer (Information Security) Examination.

 2009 saw the introduction of a new test, the IT Passport Examination, while others examination categories were consolidated.
 The Systems Analyst Examination and the Advanced Systems Administrator Examination were merged to form the IT Strategist Examination, and the Technical Engineer (Information Security) Examination and the Information Security Administrator Examination were merged to form the Information Security Specialist Examination.